Introduction: Why CSS Organization Matters

 }

-This approach keeps the BEM structure while making the code more concise and easier to read
+The preprocessor approach keeps the BEM structure while making the code more concise and easier to read.

 Common BEM Challenges and Solutions